jdobes/myserver-bootc/README.md

 - Extra packages installed
 - amd64 and arm64 variants
-- Automatic weekly image re-build using GitHub Actions (to do)
+- Automatic weekly image re-build using GitHub Actions

 ## How it works